HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## References

 If you want to know what the possible values can a certain attribute take, or just want to see what can be modified in the first place.
 If you're not a modder and are unfamiliar with the _divinity engine 2_ jargon, it can be hard to guess what to write in the config-files.
 Therefore, the following reference sheets are provided for your convenience.
+You can also use the [Inspect skill](#inspect-skill) or [export StatIDs](#export-statids-for-reference).

 - [**StatObjectDefinitions**](../References/StatObjectDefinitions.md)
 - [**Enumerations**](../References/Enumerations.md)

 The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
-Which is to say that all this is provided by Larian.
+Which is to say that all this is provided by **Larian**.
 The reference sheet may seem incomplete, so feel free to ask if you are still unsure about something.

 ---